Hacking on Pitivi

 Create a development environment folder and get the Pitivi source code into it:

-When you hack on Pitivi, enter the development environment to get:
+Whenever you want to hack on Pitivi, enter the development environment:

 - a Flatpak sandbox